pronovic/apologies/DEVELOPER.md

 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
 - run suite: Run the complete test suite, as for the GitHub Actions CI build
+- run suite -f: Run a faster version of the test suite, ommitting some steps
 - run clean: Clean the source tree

 Additional tasks: